• Skip to main content

 • Slow Cooker Vegetables

-What Do You Do With a Ham Bone
+What To Do With Ham Bones

 • Use your leftover ham bone to make this comforting, hearty Ham Bone Soup in your Instant Pot!
 Pressure cooking this meal allows you to get dinner on the table in less than an hour and it tastes like it has been simmering in a slow cooker all day long.